dtatut/amf-implementation/documentation/OTIO.md

 amf

-In the custom element other custom elements can be define.
+In the custom element other custom elements can be defined.
 See example below

 ### Clip metadata example: